 Sometimes your long term goals are determined by your theology.
 “I want to give glory to God, and I’ve always believed divorce dishonors God.
 I don’t want to disobey Him.”

 Part of making your decision will involve studying things you’ve maybe never studied before.
 Many Christian women are spoon fed theology, and they believe what they’ve always believed because it’s the only thing they’ve ever known.
 Now that you’re an adult woman, you get to study things for yourself!
 There are many resources that will help you do this (see the end of this article for a list to get you started.)
-We do a lot of deprogramming from religious propaganda in the Flying Free membership group.
+We do a lot of deprogramming from religious propaganda in the Flying Free Sisterhood program.
 I also devote a large portion of my book, Is it Me? to figuring this out.

 What about my kids?